datawire/ambassador-docs/docs/emissary/pre-release/topics/running/tls/sni.md

 Now that we have two domains behind $productName$, we can create routes for either or both of them.

-We do this by setting the `host` attribute of a `Mapping` to the domain the `Mapping` should be created for.
+We do this by setting the `hostname` attribute of a `Mapping` to the domain the `Mapping` should be created for.

 ```yaml